 “In those times, you got married simply because that’s what your parents expected from you, not because of love,” she says.

 Concerned for the financial and emotional wellbeing of her children, Angelica took her two children and moved in with her sister.
 However, she quickly found that her money supply was running scarce as her family’s sole breadwinner.
-It was then that Angelica decided to emigrate to London with hopes of growing her incoming and sending money back to her sister and children.
+It was then that Angelica decided to emigrate to London with hopes of growing her income and sending money back to her sister and children.

 Angelica’s sadness in leaving behind her son and daughter strengthened her determination to give them a better life than they would have had if she had stayed.